One Million Dollar Paranormal Challenge: Rejected applicants

 Randi rejected an application from Rico Kolodzey, a breatharian who claimed to have survived without food since 1998.
-In 2006, Randi agreed to test Kolodzey's claims, but the two parties were unable to agree on the venue and method of the test.
+Although the policy stipulated that applications for any challenges that might cause serious injury or death were not accepted, in 2006, Randi agreed to test Kolodzey's claims, but the two parties were unable to agree on the venue and method of the test.

 Members of a group from Bali, referring to themselves as Yellow Bamboo, claimed one of their number, Pak Nyoman Serengen, could knock down an attacker at a distance, using only a piece of yellow bamboo.
 Video clips on their website showed a crowd of students running at Serengen, and falling to the ground when (or, in some cases, slightly before) Serengen extended his hand and shouted.
 The JREF arranged volunteers to carry out a preliminary investigation, but after the Yellow Bamboo group "threw every sort of obstacle in the way of that plan", Randi announced that he was terminating further involvement with them.
 A local volunteer contacted Randi offering to investigate the group unofficially.
 A low-resolution video showed the investigator being knocked to the ground during a preliminary test.
 The JREF pointed out that the test was not conducted according to the proposed protocol, with multiple flaws in the execution including being carried out at night.
 Upon viewing a set of still shots from the incident, several people experienced with stun-guns suggested that an electroshock weapon could have been used.